opera-project/OperaAdminBundle/README.md

-OperaTextBlockBundle
+OperaAdminBundle
 =============

-The `OperaTextBlockBundle` provide a simple text / html for opera-project cms
+The `OperaAdminBundle` provide the admin based on easyadmin for opera-project cms

 License
 =======